 Daniel Lopez Perez.
 Daniel and Mishka are destination wedding photographers living on Lake Atitlan, Guatemala.
 When I met Daniel and Mishka, I was immediately taken up by how kind they are.
 Their humility and willingness to help make my transition to Antigua Guatemala easy left me in awe.
-Not only are their photographs some of my favorite to look through, but they are also some of my favorite people with which to spend my free time.
+They are some of my favorite people.
 Their work and friendship have influenced me greatly.